 CMMC Requirements Could Be Changing, Potentially Raising Costs for Some

 Home » CMMC Requirements Could Be Changing, Potentially Raising Costs for Some

 TOPICS & CATEGORIES

-DOD is proposing new requirements for government contractors regarding CMMC assessment and certification.
+The DoD is proposing new requirements for government contractors regarding CMMC assessment and certification.

 CMMC requires third-party assessment of internal cybersecurity practices and processes that will result in a certification level between one and five, with Level 1 denoting the lowest level of compliance and Level 5 denoting the highest.
 This will allow the DoD to quickly determine the cybersecurity capabilities and institutionalization level of contractors and subcontractors.
 It is anticipated that most prime contractors will require a Level 3 certification, with Levels 4 and 5 focusing on defending against advanced persistent threats and accounting for less than five percent of the defense industrial base.
 The DoD has stated it will require CMMC certifications for all sub-contractors in the supply chain, but the required level may not be the same as the prime.

-To bid on the next multi-million-dollar contract, only contractors, which include partners and subcontractors, who have met the minimum CMMC Level, as denoted in the Request-For-Proposal (RFP), will be accepted.
+To bid on the next multimillion-dollar contract, only contractors, which include partners and subcontractors, who have met the minimum CMMC Level as denoted in the Request-For-Proposal (RFP) will be accepted.
 This means an immediate go/no-go decision based on a company’s ability to obtain certification.

-“The good news,” continued Lawson, “is there are reasonable solutions available for small businesses.
+“The good news,” continued Lawson, “is that there are reasonable solutions available for small businesses.
 Companies like Cybernet are available to businesses of all sizes to explain the certification process, as well as implement it.”

 Read more about the changing requirements on FedScoop.

 People who read this article also found these articles interesting :